JoanComptonqpbql/MM2-Script/README.md

 3. **Activate the Features**: Paste the script into your executor and launch the GUI to explore its robust capabilities 🖱️.
 4. **Customize and Win**: Tailor the settings to suit your style and dominate every match! 🌟

-## ⚠️ Important Note:
-Using external scripts in Roblox games may result in account penalties, including bans.
-Use responsibly and adhere to Roblox’s terms of service.
-This tool is for **educational purposes only** and should be utilized at your discretion.

 ## License:
 This project operates under the **MIT License**.
 For further details, consult the [LICENSE](LICENSE) file.